Tom Pridemore

-Larry Thomas Pridemore Jr. (born April 29, 1956) is a former safety from West Virginia who played eight seasons in the NFL for the Atlanta Falcons and served as a delegate in the West Virginia House of Delegates from 1981-1983.
+Larry Thomas Pridemore Jr. (born April 29, 1956) is a former safety from West Virginia who played eight seasons in the National Football League (NFL) for the Atlanta Falcons and served as a delegate in the West Virginia House of Delegates from 1981-1983.

 High school

 Pridemore played for the Ansted High School Highlanders and was a member of the record setting team that won 36 straight games on their way to winning back-to-back state championships (1971 and 1972).

 College

 Pridemore, who was inducted into the West Virginia University Hall of Fame in 2001, holds school records that include: most career interception return yards (398 - 26.5 yards per return), most single game interception return yards, and most career interceptions (15).
 He also holds a WVU school record which doubles as an NCAA record as the Longest interception returned for a touchdown (102 yards vs Penn State).
 As a sophomore, Pridemore led the Mountaineers to a 1975 Peach Bowl victory against the NC State Wolfpack.